 How To Test For Hardness In Your Water

-This is one of the easiest ways to test for hardness in your water.
-To conduct a soapsuds test, follow the steps below:
+A soapsuds test is one of the easiest ways to test for hardness in your water.
+To conduct this test, follow these simple steps:

-- The next step is to add in 10 drops of liquid soap (do not use a detergent).
-Shake forcefully for about 10 seconds.
+- Add in 10 drops of liquid soap (do not use detergent).
+Shake well for about 10 seconds.

 The in-house soapsuds test is a little crude.
 To achieve more accurate results, simply purchase a kit for water quality test.
 Hard water kits typically include a number of test strips and a color chart.
 Once you get a strip, follow the instructions on the pack.
 Alternatively, you can follow the steps below: